How to Make an Easy Rail Fence Batik Baby Quilt

 Which Fabrics To Use

 Since I’m trying to limit myself to using only the fabric I have on hand right now, this sweet little rail fence quilt came together from the scrap pile.
-The original on-point quilt made with this fabric used fat quarters.
+The original on-point quilt made with this batik fabric used fat quarters.
 Those leftover strips are what I used for this easy pattern.
 This is not your ordinary baby quilt with typical newborn colors, but you can certainly use any fabrics for your own variation.
 Though, with little quilts like these it’s fun to reach out and try new and interesting color combinations.
-These batik fabrics worked out great in the original quilt and look just as fabulous in a smaller version.
+These black & white fabrics worked out great in the original quilt and look just as fabulous in a smaller version.
 Check out the entire batik fat quarter fabric bundle for some amazing inspiration with bold colors.

 What Is A Rail Fence Quilt Pattern

 A quilt block made up of stacked rectangles is the easiest way to recognize a rail fence quilt pattern.
-A rail fence quilt pattern is made up of many blocks of stacked rectangles placed in different directions to create a multitude of patterns.
-This black, white & batik baby rail fence quilt is laid out in a zig zag pattern, which is probably the most common and easy to recognize rail fence design.
+A rail fence quilt pattern is made with many blocks of stacked rectangles placed in different directions to create a multitude of patterns.
+The zig zag pattern of this black & white rail fence baby quilt is probably the most common and easy to recognize rail fence design.

 How to Choose Colors for a Rail Fence Quilt

 The rail fence quilt pattern generally consists of a single block of stacked rectangles.
 You may choose a simple fabric combination of light and dark like this baby quilt or a monochromatic gradation of colors which is very popular.
-Then there is also the opposite end of the spectrum with a scrappy rail fence quilt filled with every color imaginable.
-Or, for a more modern look, try an asymmetrical block in two different block color schemes for a triple rail fence.
+Or try the opposite end of the spectrum with a scrappy rail fence quilt filled with every color imaginable.
+Then for a more modern look, try an asymmetrical block in two different block color schemes for a triple rail fence.

 How to Make a Rail Fence Quilt Block